open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 After inputting your service-id and service-key in the dialog prompt, choose 'remember me' and click 'save changes' to save your session.
 If you want to switch to another service, click the ‘profile' button on the upper-right corner to get in this dialog prompt and do the similar procedure again.
 If you want to log out the management console, click the red ‘clear cookie' button in the dialog prompt.

-If you have not launched MCU servers, you should launch the nuve server before accessing the management console:
+If you have not launched MCU servers, you should launch the management-api server before accessing the management console:

     cd Release-<Version>/
-    bin/daemon.sh start nuve
+    bin/daemon.sh start management-api
     bin/daemon.sh start management-console

 ## 3.3 Source Code {#Conferencesection3_3}
 The source code of the management console is in Release-<Version>/management_console/public/.
 ## 3.4 Service Management {#Conferencesection3_4}
 Only super service user can access service management, in the 'overview' tab to create or delete services.
 The service is the instance that owns rooms and has the ability to manage them.
-> **Note**: Super service cannot be deleted, it can be configured in nuve/nuve.toml.
+> **Note**: Super service cannot be deleted, it can be configured in management_api/management_api.toml.

 ## 3.5 Room Management {#Conferencesection3_5}
 Any service user can do room management inside the service, including creating, deleting or modifying rooms.